myminseok/pivotal-docs/healthwatch2/healthwatch2_app_dashobard2_metricstore.md

 ## Custom App dashboard on Healthwatch2 grafana using Metric-store as a prometheus datasource

+NOTE:
-NOTE: this custom healthwatch dashboard is experimental and intended to show how to integrate metric-store with grafana. the histogram chart doesn't reflect actual histogram chart yet and is required more tuning.
+- this custom healthwatch dashboard is experimental and intended to show how to integrate metric-store with grafana. the histogram chart doesn't reflect actual histogram chart yet and is required more tuning.
+- there might be performance issues in loading if promql handles too many apps

 #### This sample dashboard is tested on
 - Healthwatch for TAS 2.3.0